Roblox raises $520 million at $29.5 billion valuation, will go public through direct listing

-User-generated game platform Roblox has raised $520 million in a new round of funding, and it will still go public through a direct listing where the company directly sells existing shares to investors.
+User-generated game platform Roblox has raised $520 million in a new round of funding, and it will still go public through a direct listing where the company’s existing shareholders directly sell shares to investors.
 The private funding deal values Roblox at $29.5 billion.

 The direct listing offering, or DPO, circumvents the usual initial public offering (IPO) process, which can be costly.
 Roblox hasn’t said when that DPO will actually happen yet, but it announced the funding round ahead of that future DPO.

 On December 22, the U.S. Securities and Exchange Commission said it would permit companies to raise capital through direct listings.
-This enables the San Mateo, California-based company to float its shares on an exchange without hiring investment banks to underwrite the transaction as an IPO.
+This enables the San Mateo, California-based company’s existing shareholders (investors, employees, and executives) to float its shares on an exchange without hiring investment banks to underwrite the transaction as an IPO.
 It saves on underwriter fees, and companies that follow the direct listing process can avoid restrictions such as lockup periods that prevent insiders from selling their shares for a defined period of time.

 Roblox sold its shares in a Series H funding round at $45 per share to Altimeter Capital and Dragoneer Investment Group.
 The company will use its proceeds to grow itself and build a “human co-experience platform that enables shared experiences among billions of users.”